 That’s because the two fellows who run the distributor enterprise define the phrase “big and tall.”
 At my average height both tower above me.
 Meet Tom Gutmann, Senior and Junior.
 In more ways than physical dimensions, they loom large and cast a long shadow.

-Their company, Airtime Aircraft — found via the easy-to-remember website, FlyCT.com — is significantly responsible for the success of the CT series in America.
+Their company, Airtime Aviation — found via the easy-to-remember website, FlyCT.com — is significantly responsible for the success of the CT series in America.
 Operated by the energetic father and son team, Airtime Aviation has delivered more than 220 new and used CT aircraft to customers around the United States and North America.

 Since the very beginning of LSA, the Gutmanns have worked closely with Flight Design’s importer, Flight Design USA, run by industry veteran Tom Peghiny.
 Their long experience has made the Gutmanns as intimately aware of CT’s features, equipment, maintenance, and new developments as anyone.